 The IRS also granted petitioners a 120-day extension to pay before collection actions would resume.

-The Williams asked the tax court to review the IRS’s determination.
+The Williams asked the U.S. Tax Court to review the IRS’s determination.

 The tax court described the dispute and its reasoning as follows: